mchaf0126/clf-benchmark-dashboard/README.md

 *  **Box plot** - the traditional benchmarking graph.
 This plot shows environmental impacts based on categorical variables (e.g. building use, number of stories or location).
 All environmental impacts are inclusiveof life cycle stages A-C.
 *  **Scatter plot** - good for analyzing relationships.This plot shows environmental impacts compared to continuousvariables (e.g. floor area, window-to-wall ratio or column spacing).
 All environmental impacts are inclusiveof life cycle stages A-C.

-## Data Structure
-**Please refer to the data descriptor article for full details, descriptions, and usage notes regarding the dataset and its structure.**

-The **buildings_metadata.xlsx** file is structured so that each row of data reflects a single project.
-It contains 72 features organized by feature types including site context, building design, structural design, LCA methods, and calculated summaries.

-The **full_lca_results.xlsx** file is structured in a novel way that enables high-resolution data filtering and comparison-making.
-It is similar to the non-aggregated LCA tool output formats of Tally and One Click LCA where each row of data reflects a single material and life cycle stage from an individual project and contains the materials associated classifications, inventory data, and impacts.
-It contains 21 features organized by feature types for LCA classifications, LCI results, LCIA results, and calculated summaries.
-The two dataset files can be merged or joined using unique primary keys (project_index) that are assigned to each project to facilitate a wide range of uses and types of analysis.

 ## Versioning
 Versions on this repository are tracked using Releases on GitHub.